Marcroth0/memory-game/README.md

 ## Media

--   Images used was taken from [Pexels](https://www.pexels.com/photo/photo-of-skyline-at-night-3075993/)
+-   Images used were taken from [Pexels](https://www.pexels.com/photo/photo-of-skyline-at-night-3075993/)